 3. Lease a new vehicle

-Although there are many perks to leasing — newest technology, ability to drive different vehicles — be sure to consider both the benefits and drawbacks of leasing before signing off.
+Although leasing offers many perks — the newest technology and the ability to drive different vehicles — consider both the benefits and drawbacks of leasing before signing off.

 Tips on using your tax refund wisely

-Consider these tips after your return arrives in the mail or is deposited into your bank account.
+Consider these tips after your tax refund arrives in the mail or your bank account.

 - Don’t let the dealer know about it.
-Although it is exciting to receive some extra cash through the refund process, it is not recommended to publicize it when at the dealer lot.
-This could potentially throw away any chance for effective negotiation.
+Although receiving extra cash through the refund process is exciting, do not publicize it when at the lot.
+Revealing how much money you have can hurt your chances for effective negotiation.

 - Keep your budget in mind.
 The additional money you have received will not last forever, so don’t get carried away and disregard any budget you typically follow.
 This is especially important when it comes to vehicle financing.
-Be sure you sign off on a loan that you can still afford as the months carry on.
+Be sure you sign off on a loan you can still afford as the months pass.

-For most Americans, tax season can be stressful.
-But if you take the time to plan ahead you can get the most out of your refund, and maybe even drive off with a new car.
-And remember, taxes are due April 18 — right around Memorial Day, which may give you a chance to land a better deal.
+For many Americans, tax season can be stressful.
+But if you take the time to plan, you can get the most out of your refund and maybe even drive off with a new car.
+And remember, taxes are due in mid-April.
+If you file by then, you’ll likely get your refund just before Memorial Day, which may give you a chance to land a better deal.